Want to know more about Highland Cows?

 Alternatively, climb aboard our long wheel based Land Rover and roam the tracks of Rothiemurchus on our Land Rover Experience.
 Guided and driven by an experienced Rothiemurchus Ranger sit back, relax and discover the many different aspects that make Rothiemurchus so special.
 You will be given an in-depth look at the history, wildlife and land use on Rothiemurchus.
-Favorite photographic stops include Loch an Eilein, the deer farm and of course our highland cattle.
+Favourite photographic stops include Loch an Eilein, the deer farm and of course our Highland cattle.

-For more information on our Ranger led activities click here.
+For more information on our Ranger-led activities click here.